Relatively hyperbolic groups with planar boundaries: Combination Theorems

 \begin{proof} Suppose $P$ is a $\mathcal{V}_1$--vertex group with unique fixed point $p \in S^2$, which is a cut point of the boundary $M$.
 Each incident edge group $Q_C$ is the subgroup $P$ stabilizing a component $C$ of $M\setminus\{p\}$.
 We need to show that each such stabilizer is virtually infinite cyclic.
 The plane $S^2 \setminus \{p\}$ has either a Euclidean or hyperbolic metric invariant under $P$ by Theorem~\ref{thm:OrbifoldGeometrization}.
 If this metric is hyperbolic, then $P$ must be virtually $\Z$.
 However, any $2$--ended group of isometries of $\Hyp^2$ is topologically conjugate to a group of isometries of $\E^2$, so we may assume that the invariant metric is Euclidean.

-Since $p$ is a cut point of $M$, the space $M-\{p\}$ is disconnected, and each component $C$ of $M\setminus \{p\}$ is unbounded in the plane since its closure in $M$ contains $p$.
+The space $M-\{p\}$ is disconnected, and each component $C$ of $M\setminus \{p\}$ is unbounded in the plane since its closure in $M$ contains $p$.
 The stabilizer of $C$ is a subgroup of $P$ acting cocompactly on $C$.
 The subgroup $Q_C$ leaving $C$ invariant must be infinite, but it cannot be virtually $\Z^2$, because then a finite tubular neighborhood of $C$ would fill the entire Euclidean plane and would contain a $Q$--equivariant copy of the Cayley graph of $\Z^2$.
 A connected $\Z^2$--invariant subset of the plane cannot contain any unbounded complementary components, but the other components of $M\setminus \{p\}$ must also be unbounded in the plane.
 The only possibility is that $Q_C$ is virtually $\Z$.

-Observe that all edges of $T$ incident to $v_P$ involve translations in parallel directions since otherwise the corresponding components $C$ would intersect each other.
+Note that the edges of $T$ incident to $v_P$ involve translations in parallel directions, since otherwise the corresponding components $C$ would intersect.

 To see that every element of $Z_P$ is contained in each edge group $Q_C$, let $Z_C$ be the intersection $Z_P \cap Q_C$.
 Choose a generator $\gamma$ for $Z_P$.
 Suppose $Z_C$ is generated by $\gamma^k$ for some integer $k\ge 2$.
 Then $\gamma$ maps $C$ to a disjoint component $C'$.
 Choose a basepoint $x \in C$ and a path $\alpha$ in $C$ from $x$ to $\gamma^k(x)$.
 The $Z_C$--translates of this path will form a connected set that separates the plane.
 The vertical translation of this curve by $\gamma$ will intersect the original curve, contradicting the fact that $C$ and $C'$ are disjoint. \end{proof}